savoga/financial-data-analytics/README.md

 The decision tree is a simple algorithm for non linear relations.
 It gives an accuracy score of 85% in multiclass approach and roughly 60% in binary.

-The tree depth is 15, which already too high to give a good interpretability:
+The tree depth is 15, which is already too high to give a good interpretability:

 <p align="center"><img src="https://github.com/savoga/financial-data-analytics/blob/master/img/tree.png"></img></p>